cncf/wg-serverless/workflow/spec/spec.md

 Transform state is a no-op state which can be used to statically set up and transform data input and output.
 It is very useful for debugging for example as you can test/simulate workflow execution with pre-set data that would typically be dynamic in nature (e.g. function calls, events etc).

+It is also useful for production workflows where you want to just transform workflow data without doing any actual work (actions, functions, etc).

 The transform state "inject" property allows you to statically define a JSON object which gets added to the states data input.
 You can use the filter property to control the states data output to the transition state.